UndeadBlow/undeadblow.github.io/resume/index.md

 I am active on such freelance recourses like <a href="https://www.upwork.com/freelancers/~0139a187ce476c2d01" target="_blank" >Upwork</a> or <a href="https://freelance.ru/" target="_blank">freelance.ru</a>.

-I am learn quickly and always take my business seriously, have a high logical thinking skills and love to create and explore.

 <br>
 <section class="row">
 	<header class="col-md-2">